DragosGeornoiu/bvb-index-distribution/README.md

 The app is in a **sufficiently working condition** for its intended use and is fully functional for comparing portfolios with the BVB index, generating investment suggestions, and allowing for new investments.

 ### Planned Enhancements:
+1. **Refactor `getUnderweightedStocks` Method**: The current implementation of the method is lengthy and handles multiple responsibilities.
+It should be refactored to improve readability and maintainability by breaking it down into smaller, more focused functions.
-1. **CSV Input Validation**: The CSV input format should be validated to ensure that the files uploaded are correctly formatted and contain valid data.
+2. **CSV Input Validation**: There should be validation for the CSV input format to ensure that uploaded files are correctly structured and contain valid data, preventing errors during processing.
-2. **Refactor Logic for Suggestion Generation**: The current suggestion generation logic could be improved, as there may be cases where it does not work as expected or does not produce accurate results.
-Further testing and refinement are needed to ensure the logic handles all edge cases correctly.
+3. **Improve Suggestion Generation Logic**: The logic behind generating investment suggestions needs enhancement, as there may be scenarios where it doesn't perform as expected or produces inaccurate results.
+Further refinement and testing are necessary to ensure that edge cases are properly handled and the logic works reliably.